 Trade schools are local places of learning that let you train for a career fast.
 Think of them as an alternate form of college.
-Immediately after high school, you can enroll in a program, be trained, and leave career-ready.
+Immediately after high school, you can enroll in a program, get training, and leave career-ready.
 Often, training can be completed in as few as 6-10 months, depending on the program.
-For example, CDL truck driving has one of the quickest training times: just 3-6 weeks!
+For example, truck driving has one of the quickest training times: just 3-6 weeks!

-By the time your friends seeking bachelor degrees are starting their sophomore year of college, you could already be working, making an average pay of $31,530-$51,420 (bls.gov), or more.
+By the time your friends pursuing bachelor degrees are starting their sophomore year of college, you could already be working and making a steady income.
 Read on to learn more about going to trade school after high school.

 How Trade School Works

-If you think sitting through lectures in high school is boring, then a trades training program may come as a breath of fresh air.
-The majority of trade school is hands-on learning.
+If you think sitting through lectures in high school is boring, then trade school may come as a breath of fresh air.
+The majority of trade school involves hands-on learning.
 You will spend class practicing the techniques of your career.
-And other than 1-2 general classes like English or math, you won’t have to take any credits in subjects that aren’t in direct relation to your line of work.
+And other than 1-2 general education classes like English or math, you won’t have to take any credits in subjects that aren’t in direct relation to your line of work.

 Popular Trade School Programs

 Trade school can prepare you for hundreds of industry roles in dozens of industries.
 Here’s a sampling of some popular careers, average pay, and program lengths.
-All pay is listed as the 2019 annual average pay from the Bureau of Labor Statistics, bls.gov.
+All pay is listed as the 2021 annual average pay from the Bureau of Labor Statistics.

 Explore an extensive collection of trade jobs information through our career guides.